-The advantages of employing Customer Relationship Management (CRM) software are numerous, and most companies know them.
+The advantages of a Customer Relationship Management (CRM) software system are numerous.
 That is the reason for a large number of companies to invest in such software and make their corporate operations and processes more efficient, streamlined and straightforward.

-With so many CRM software options, it can be difficult for businesses to decide which one to choose—making a list of all the things before you begin, which might assist you to have a clear and distinct picture of what you need.
+With so many CRM software options, it can be difficult for businesses to decide which one to choose—making a list of all the things before you begin might assist you in having a clear and distinct picture of what you need.

 Zoho one is our all-in-one suite that includes all functions required in CRM.